Zar-rok/Script/README.md

 * Dot:
 	- `alias.sh`: random alias.
 	- `custom.md`: information used to customise Xfce4.
 	- `applications.md`: list of usefull applications.
 	- `nanorc`: settings for nano.
 	- `init.vim`: settings for nvim.
+	- `xfce4-i3wm/`: tuto to install i3wm while using the xfce4 tools

 * Misc:
 	- `fillScreen.sh`: fill the terminal with 3 random chars and with color !